nishanths/slack-texts/cmd/slack-texts/README.md

 ### 4. Keywords

 The `config/keywords.yml` file has a list of keywords to look for.
 Only messages that have at least one of the keywords are used for SMS notifications.
+Leave the file empty to use all messages without filtering for keywords.
 Example list:

 ````yml
 - "sms"